SynAckPwn23/Reef-Logger/README.md

-# 🐠 Aquarium Monitor – Flask App for Marine Tank Parameters
+# 🐠 Reef-Logger – Flask App for Marine Tank Parameters
 This is a lightweight web application built with Python Flask to help aquarium enthusiasts log, monitor, and visualize key water parameters in a marine tank such as KH, Ca, Mg, nitrates, and phosphates.

 ## 📸 Screenshot